NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/Examples/Bundles/Glucose-Tolerance-Test-Request.page.md

 <div id="Notes" role="tabpanel" class="tabcontent">
     <br>
     <ul>
-        <li>This is an example of a request for a dynamic function test.</li>
+        <li>This is an example of a request for a Glucose Tolerance Test (GTT), which is a type of dynamic function test.</li>
+        <li>Dynamic function tests measure the outcome of certain stimulants (or suppressants) usually invoked on the endocrine system.
+A series of specimens is collected at defined time intervals and the results are reported together as a chronological sequence.</li>
         <li><code>ServiceRequest.code</code> is used to specify the requested test.</li>
     </ul>
 </div>